Cumaean Sibyl: The caves at Cumae and Baiae

 A nearby tunnel through the acropolis now known as the "Crypta Romana" (part of Agrippa and Octavian's defenses in the war against Sextus Pompey) was previously identified as the Grotto of the Sibyl.
 The inner chamber was later used as a burial chamber during the 4th or 5th century AD (M. Napoli 1965, 105) by people living at the site.

 Some archaeologists have proposed an alternative cave site as the home of the Sibyl.
-A tunnel complex near Baiae (part of the volcanically active Phlegraean fields) leads to an underground geothermally-heated stream that could be presented to visitors as the river Styx.
-The layout of the tunnels conforms to the description in the Aeneid of Aeneas' journey to the underworld and back.
+A tunnel complex near Baiae (part of the volcanically active Phlegraean fields) leads to an underground, geothermally heated stream that could be presented to visitors as the river Styx.
+The layout of the tunnels conforms to the description in the Aeneid of Aeneas's journey to the underworld and back.